 From birth to 5 years, your child should reach milestones in how she or he plays, learns, speaks, acts and moves.
 Track your child’s development and act early if you have a concern.
 Learn more

 Transitions can be defined by stages of life or moments in a day, even by the people we meet, the skills we learn, and the places we live.
-Planning for adulthood is a process and a journey, and it is never too early or too late to start.
+Planning for what comes next is a process and a journey, and it is never too early or too late to start.
 This section outlines the supports and resources related to transitions for individuals with developmental disabilities.
 Additionally, Stone Soup Group frequently hosts informational classes and events related to transitions, so be sure to check out the calendar for the schedule and to register to attend.

 Governor’s Council on Disabilities and Special Education developed the Alaska Transition Handbook: Pathway to Employment and Adulthood for parents, guardians, students, and caregivers.
 It is a guide to help navigate many possible options to obtain employment, a resource to help understand the available services to successfully achieve employment, and a timeline to assist focused planning of transition-related activities in middle and high school.